slazav/addphoto/Readme.md

 Index mechanism can be used to collect information about multiple html pages and to make links between them.

-If option `index:1` is set, then index is updated: each time addphoto creates an html page, it adds all variables defined in the source file to the index file `addphoto.idx` which is located in the same folder  with html.
+If option `index:1` is set, then the index is updated: each time addphoto creates an html page, it adds all variables defined in the source file to the index file `addphoto.idx` which is located in the same folder with html.

 If option `index_only:1` is set, addphoto only updates index, without generating html pages.